-Tom Butt is the founding principal of Interactive Resources and has more than 44 years of architectural and project management experience, most recently focused on building envelope design, failure diagnostics and repair as well as in historic preservation.
+Tom Butt is the founding principal and president of Interactive Resources and has more than 53 years of architectural and project management experience, most recently focused on building envelope design, failure diagnostics and repair as well as in historic preservation.
 Recent projects include remedial waterproofing of the BART Powell Street Station, façade repair of the Santa Ana Federal Building and replacement of the waterproofed plazas at Richmond’s Frank Hagel Federal Building.

 Tom is also what the American Institute of Architects call a “citizen architect,” who uses “his insights, talents, training, and experience to contribute meaningfully, beyond self, to the improvement of the community and human condition … makes time for service to the community … seeks to advocate for the broader purposes of architecture through civic activism, writing and publishing, by gaining appointment to boards and commissions, and through elective office at all levels of government.”

 Tom serves as the elected mayor of Richmond, CA, a waterfront city of 110,000, and serves on multiple regional commissions, including the Bay Conservation and Development Commission (BCDC), Contra Costa Transportation Authority (CCTA), MCE Clean Energy, Association of Bay Area Governments (ABAG), Contra Costa Local Agency Formation Commission (LAFCO), and the Local Government Commission (LGC).
 The California Preservation Foundation named Tom “Legislator of the Year” for his work in local historic preservation policy and law, and East Bay Chapter of the AIA awarded Tom a Practice and Technology Achievement Award for his dedication to investigating and explicating issues of building technology.